lengentyh/WCalPackage/SuperCell/README.md

 endSuperCell
 ```
-1.5) adapt 'nbound' to max length of wcal.vec
+1.5) adapt 'nbound' to max length of wcal.vec in SuperCell.m
 ```
 ```
 2) Run "SuperCell.m" to get the necessary infomation to construct the supercell TB model from the original TB model